 Payroll data analytics is the process of using payroll data and applying data analytics to it that allows businesses to understand economic trends and patterns so they can make better decisions.

-The analysis reveals the frequency of payments, number of payees, and the amounts paid, but does not identify employees on an individual level.
+The analysis reveals the frequency of payments, number of payees, and the amounts paid, but it does not identify employees by name or include any other personally identifiable information.
 With a holistic view of payroll deposit data, from payment to deposit, businesses can discover trends and patterns in the market so they can use them to make better decisions.

-From gaining competitive advantages to understanding seasonal changes in the workforce or in business spending, payroll data can help businesses and investors be better informed and make more strategic business decisions.
+From understanding seasonal adjustments in the workforce or in business spending, payroll data can help businesses and investors be better informed and make more strategic business decisions.

-Using data analytics to extract information in payroll data can help businesses inform their future strategies such as expansion plans or adding additional products/services to their offerings.
+Using data analytics to extract deeper patterns within payroll data can help businesses inform future strategies such as expansion plans or adding additional products/services to their offerings.
 With a clear picture of operational costs, the viability of growth strategies can be better understood before any decisions are made.

 Understanding the accurate costs and risks associated with employment across various locations is critical for staff forecasting.

 A big part of payroll administration is ensuring that employees are being paid fairly and competitively through salary benchmarking.
-AI and machine learning technologies can be used to automate this process using payroll deposit data so compliance with hiring laws are always met, and employees are always being compensated appropriately.
+AI and machine learning technologies can be used to automate this process using payroll deposit data to comply with hiring laws and help ensure that employees are always being compensated appropriately.

-Payroll deposit data also lets businesses see how much competitors are paying their employees on a macro scale so they can better retain and recruit talent.
+Payroll deposit data also lets businesses see the going rates for similarly positioned employees on a macro scale so they can better retain and recruit talent.